futurewei-cloud/chogori-platform/docs/design/K23SI_TXN.md

     - acquire_lease
     - acquire_lease_many
     - update_if_lease_held
 - We might achieve better throughput under standard benchmark if we consider allowing for a HOLD in cases of conflict resolution(PUSH operation).
 If we have a Candidate/Pusher which we think will succeed if we knew the outcome of an intent, we can hold onto the candidate operation for short period of time to allow for the intent to commit.
 For a better implementation, it maybe best to implement a solution which does a transparent hold - a hold that doesn't require special handling at the client (e.g. additional notification and heartbeating).
-THis could be achieved simply by re-queueing an incoming task once with a delay of potential 999 network round-trip latency (e.g. 10-20usecs).
+This could be achieved simply by re-queueing an incoming task once with a delay of potential 999 network round-trip latency (e.g. 10-20usecs).

 # Related work
 - [UW YCSB-T repo - requires account](https://syslab.cs.washington.edu/research/transtorm/)